opendata-apps/mantis/README.md

 - 🗺️ View all mantis sightings on an interactive map
 - 📊 View insightful statistics and FAQs

+## 🚀 Roadmap

+Here are some of the features we plan to add in the future:

+- [ ] Gallery of photos of the Mantis Religiosa
+- [ ] Improved data visualization and analysis of the sighting data
+- [ ] More Animations and UI improvements to make the app more engaging
+- [ ] Improved performance and code quality

+Stay tuned for updates on these exciting new features!

 ## 🛠️ Technologies

 ![HTML](https://img.shields.io/badge/-HTML-000000?style=flat&logo=HTML5)